sergeyklay/clusterium/docs/source/installation.rst

 .. code-block:: bash

-   clusx --help
+   clusx --version

 Or using the Python module:

 .. code-block:: bash

-   python -m clusx --help
+   python -m clusx --version

-You should see the help message with available command-line options.
+You should see the version information and a brief copyright notice.

 Dependencies
 ============

-The project uses Poetry for dependency management and organizes dependencies into several groups:

 Core Dependencies
 -----------------